The task is usually tackled through deep learning.

 CNN has the ability to extract patterns and representations from the given input image with more precision and accuracy than any other algorithm; this makes CNN very useful for tasks such as classification, detection, and segmentation.

-Unlike the classical approach, where the features were handcrafted; CNN can learn complex features when provided with enough training data.
+Unlike the classical approach, where the features were handcrafted; CNN can learn complex features when provided with enough training-validation-testing data.

 Toshev et al in 2014 initially used the CNN to estimate human pose, switching from the classical-based approach to the deep learning-based approach, and they named it DeepPose: Human Pose Estimation via Deep Neural Networks.